AlexxIT/SonoffLAN/README.md

   debug: True  # you will get HA notification with a link to the logs page
 ```

-The link to the logs is always random.
 You can filter multiple devices in the logs and enable auto refresh (in seconds).

 ```
 http://192.168.1.123:8123/c4e99cfc-0c83-4a39-b7f0-278b0e719bd1?q=1000abcde1|1000abcde2&r=2